 When it comes to explaining other people’s religions to young children, just like introducing other complicated concepts, it’s helpful to keep it simple – you can introduce more complex information as Baby gets older, and better able to process the complexity.
 There are a few common ways to introduce toddlers to the diversity of human experience early on in their lives.

 - Read books: A trip to your local library will uncover a number of books written about other religions – many geared toward children.
-Pick up a stack about various religions around the world and read them together, answering any questions Baby may have along the way – and if you don’t know the answer to any of his questions, it’s a great chance for the two of you to learn something new together!
+Pick up a stack about various religions around the world and read them together, answering any questions Baby may have along the way – and if you don’t know the answer to any of their questions, it’s a great chance for the two of you to learn something new together!

 - Keep an open dialogue: Teaching Baby about different religions means talking about different beliefs, customs, and practices of each faith.
 You may want to start with the religious holidays your family honors, then transition into other religions and the customs they follow.